nesi/support-docs/docs/NEWPAGE.md

 Order can be set manually with the use of a `.page.yml` file, this file determines the ordering of all of it's sibling articles and categories.

-The `.page.yml` might looks like this:c
+The `.page.yml` might looks like this:

 ```yml
 ---